Repulsive Latent Score Distillation for Solving Inverse Problems: Comparison with other particle methods using diffusion models

-\paragraph{Stein variational gradient descent (SVGD)~\cite{liu2016stein}.}
+\subsection{Stein variational gradient descent (SVGD)}

-SVGD is a deterministic particle-based variational inference method~\cite{liu2017stein}.
-Through the lens of gradient flow, it optimizes the same functional (KL divergence) but considers a different metric induced by the Stein operator~\cite{duncan2023geometry}.
-In particular, given a pairwise repulsion as $\ccalR(\bbx_\tau^{(i)}, \bbx_\tau^{(j)}) = k(\bbx_\tau^{(i)}, \bbx_\tau^{(j)})$, the update direction in SVGD for the particle $\bbx_{\tau}^{(i)}$ is given by
+SVGD is a deterministic particle-based variational inference method~\citep{liu2017stein}, and is the core method of~\citep{kim2023collaborative}.
+Through the lens of gradient flow, it optimizes the same functional (KL divergence) but considers a different metric induced by the Stein operator~\citep{duncan2023geometry}.
+In particular, given a pairwise repulsion as $\ccalR(\bbz_{t, \tau}^{(1)}, \cdots, \bbz_{t, \tau}^{(N)}) = k\left(\bbz_{t, \tau}^{(i)}, \bbz_{t, \tau}^{(j)}\right)$, the update direction in SVGD for the particle $\bbz_{t, \tau}^{(i)}$ is given by

-When comparing both updates (assuming the gradient of the local interactions is 0 in~\eqref{eq:mean-field_wgf_repul}), the main difference resides in how is computed the gradient of the log target: while in SVGD, all the ensembles follow the same averaged gradient direction weighted by the similarity kernel function, in our method each particle uses its score direction.
-This difference in the score has important implications: SVGD suffers from the curse of dimensionality and poor exploration of the space in high-dimensional multimodal distributions, suffering the mode-collapse phenomena.
-Some alternatives have been proposed, like adding an annealing schedules~\cite{d2021annealed, ba2021understanding}, but the method still discovers only a few modes in multimodal distributions.
+When comparing the gradient update~\eqref{eq:svgd} with~\eqref{eq:mean-field_wgf_repul}), the main difference resides in how is computed the gradient of the log target: while in SVGD, all the ensembles follow the same averaged gradient direction weighted by the similarity kernel function, in our method each particle uses its score direction.
+This difference in the score has important implications: SVGD suffers from the curse of dimensionality and poor exploration of the space in high-dimensional multimodal distributions, suffering the mode collapse phenomenon.
+Some alternatives have been proposed, like adding an annealing schedules~\citep{d2021annealed, ba2021understanding}, but the method still discovers only a few modes in multimodal distributions.
 Conversely, the repulsive method achieves a better exploration, and therefore, it finds more modes.

-\paragraph{Collaborative score distillation (CSD)~\cite{kim2023collaborative}.} Recently, an approach based on SVGD was proposed in~\cite{kim2023collaborative}.
-The authors in CSD leverage SVGD to promotes diversity.
-Therefore, it inherits the problems of SVGD.
-To showcase this blurriness phenomenon, in Fig~\ref{fig:svgd_repul} we show an example of using NFSD with SVGD compared to Repulsion.
-For SVGD, we use the NFSD gradient update (the term associated to the variational distribution has 0 mean, so it is used as control variate; see~\cite{poole2022dreamfusion}).
-By observing the images, it is clear that SVGD converge to similar samples of the cookies, while repulsion yields a more diverse set.

-Furthermore, CSD focuses in consistent visual synthesis across multiple samples for editing tasks, such as visual editing of panorama images, videos, and 3D scenes, while our goal is different.